ZhangYW18/sjobfinder-server/README.md

-# Job Finder - Client
+# Job Finder - Server

 This is the backend part of this app, frontend part of this app is [here](https://github.com/ZhangYW18/sjobfinder-client).